 The world of healthcare isn’t the same place it used to be.
 In just the past few years, technology and competition have led to major changes in the way healthcare functions.
 Healthcare professionals and providers face a lot of pressure to reach revenue goals and deliver higher levels of care than ever before.
 These changes are brought by a number of new trends including technological advances and environmental constraints.
 It isn’t a surprise that in this age of change, healthcare needs to adapt.
-In 2018 and beyond, these healthcare industry trends are encouraging positive changes that benefit consumers.
+These healthcare industry trends are encouraging positive changes that benefit consumers.

 The Rise of Telemedicine